Bruce Straley: Career

 At the Electronic Entertainment Expo 2012, Straley showcased a gameplay demonstration of The Last of Us at Sony's press conference; his stance on the stage became an Internet meme, and was referred to as "The Bruce".
 The game was released on June 14, 2013, to critical acclaim.
 For his work on the game, Straley and Druckmann were nominated for Best Director from The Daily Telegraph; it was ultimately awarded to Davey Wreden for his work on The Stanley Parable (2013).
 Straley later continued his role as game director for The Last of Us: Left Behind (2014), a downloadable content and expansion pack for the 2013 game.

 Following Hennig's departure from Naughty Dog in March 2014, it was announced that Straley and Druckmann were working on Uncharted 4: A Thief's End (2016) as game director and creative director, respectively.
 Initial reports claimed that Hennig was "forced out" of Naughty Dog by Straley and Druckmann, though Wells and Balestra later denied this.
 Straley presented gameplay demonstrations of Uncharted 4 at the PlayStation Experience in December 2014, and at the E3 2015 in June.
 The game was released on May 10, 2016, to critical acclaim.
 For his work on the game, Straley won Outstanding Visual Effects in a Real-Time Project at the 15th Visual Effects Society Awards, alongside visual effects artists Eben Cook and Iki Ikram.

 Straley took a break from development after the release of Uncharted 4; he did not return to direct The Last of Us Part II.
 On September 13, 2017, Straley announced his departure from Naughty Dog, stating that he "found [his] energy focusing in other directions" following his break.
-His decision to leave was also partly due to burnout; his relationship with Naughty Dog and Sony became strained.
+He wanted to experiment with his creations, which he found difficult at a studio like Naughty Dog.
+His decision to leave was also partly due to burnout; his relationship with Naughty Dog and Sony had become strained.
 Following the lack of credit to Straley in the television series The Last of Us in 2023, he considered the support for unionization in the video game industry, saying it may be necessary "to protect creators".

 Straley worked as a story consultant on Chained: A Victorian Nightmare (2018), a virtual reality theater experience.
 He was awarded the Vanguard Award at the Fun & Serious Game Festival in December 2019.
 After leaving the industry in 2017, Straley was unsure if he wanted to continue making games; however, after thinking more about the medium, an "idea kept following [him]".
 He and some friends began prototyping, and eventually decided to create a studio, Wildflower Interactive, founded on March 11, 2021, and announced in July 2022.
 As studio director, Straley wants the studio to be "inclusive, equitable, and collaborative".
-It is operating in a fully remote work environment.
+It is operating in a fully remote work environment with 16 employees, including 12 developers, as of 2025.
+The studio's first game, Coven of the Chicken Foot, was revealed at the Game Awards 2025.